 Crab stitch is easy to work and gives a neat and firm edge to your work.
 You will also hear it referred to as reverse double crochet (UK) or reverse single crochet (US), corded edge, twisted single crochet and in rare cases shrimp stitch (goodness knows where that name came from)

 It's quite plain, but strangely quite pretty too

-Nice for any edge where you want firmness without fuss such as the front edges of a thick jacket or around a plain blanket.
+It's nice for any edge where you want firmness without fuss such as the front edges of a thick jacket, the top of a bag, the edges of bag straps or around a plain blanket.

 It feels a bit odd to work this stitch to start with as it is worked backwards and the stitches seem to twist the wrong way as you go, but it is this twisting that gives the appearance of a neat overcasting.

-Worth having a try just for the fun of it and the experience of trying a totally unique stitch, unlike any other, even if you have no intention of using it.
+It's worth having a try just for the fun of it and the experience of trying a totally unique stitch, unlike any other.

 First work a straight edged foundation row - single crochet, double crochet or trebles are fine.